2010 NAIA Division I men's basketball tournament

 The 2010 Buffalo Funds - NAIA Division I men's basketball tournament was held in March at Municipal Auditorium in Kansas City, Missouri.
 The 73rd annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.
-In 2010, both Buffalo Funds and the City of Kansas City extended contracts with the NAIA to remain title sponsors and will keep the tournament in Kansas City at Municipal Auditorium until 2013.
+In 2010, both Buffalo Funds and the City of Kansas City extended contracts with the NAIA to remain title sponsors and keep the tournament in Kansas City at Municipal Auditorium until 2013.
 This was the second year that the Heart of America Conference was the tournament host.

 Georgetown College made its 19th straight, and 29th overall tournament appearances, both tournament records.
 The championship game featured two ranked teams for the first time since 2008.
 The #3 Bison of Oklahoma Baptist University held of the #13 Cougars of Azusa Pacific University.
-Azusa Pacific’s Marshall Johnson grabbed his teammate Dominique Johnson’s 2-point miss with nearly one second left, heaved a 10-foot fade-away; nothing but net.
+Azusa Pacific's Marshall Johnson grabbed his teammate Dominique Johnson’s 2-point miss with nearly one second left, and heaved a 10-foot fade-away; nothing but net.
 Azusa Pacific thought they had won the game, after review, the horn had sound prior to Johnson's shot giving the Bisons their 2nd NAIA championship since 1966.
 2010 was Azusa Pacific 2nd trip to the Championship game.
 In 2005 they also finished as the National Runner-Up.